josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/📓_field_log_metadata_interference_and_defamation_campaign.md

 ## 🏮 Footer

-*Field Log — Metadata Interference and Defamation Campaign* is a factual record created for archival and evidentiary purposes within the Polaris Protocol.
+*📓 Field Log — Metadata Interference and Defamation Campaign* is a factual record created for archival and evidentiary purposes within the Polaris Protocol.
 It should not be read as accusation but as a structured observation set.

-_Last updated: 2025-11-01_
+_Last updated: 2025-11-24_